 My first response to Maria’s question was “Walking in nature and looking at flowers.”, even though I couldn’t imagine how I could possibly earn a living that way.
 But that honest answer sparked my journey to studying the science of wellbeing and nature connectedness.

-As a result, I created Feel More Connected and have trained to be a forest bathing (natural mindfulness) guide!
+As a result, I created Feel More Connected and have trained to be a forest bathing (nature connection for well-being) guide!
 Through this wellbeing project, I get to combine my passion for helping people thrive with my love of nature.
 It feels right on so many levels and I’m excited to see how it will develop over time.

 How to find meaning and purpose in life